Tech professional drafting an EB2 NIW proposed endeavor statement for a USCIS immigration petition.

 Q. Can my proposed endeavor be related to my job?

-No. You do not need to start a company to qualify for NIW.
-Many approved NIW petitions involve professionals advancing their endeavors through employment, consulting, or independent initiatives.
+No. Many NIW applicants pursue their endeavors through employment, consulting, research, or independent initiatives.
 What matters is national importance and your ability to execute.

 Q. How specific should my proposed endeavor be?

-Your endeavor should be specific enough to show clarity and outcomes, but broad enough to apply across employers.
-Include the problem, your solution approach, and measurable results.
-Avoid vague statements like “work in AI” without describing the impact.
+It should be specific enough to show clarity and outcomes, but broad enough to apply across employers.
+Include the problem, your solution, target sector, and measurable impact.

 Q. Can I change my proposed endeavor later?

-Small changes and evolution are normal, but large changes can create inconsistencies in your petition narrative.
-It is best to file with an endeavor that reflects your long-term direction and remains credible even if your role or employer changes.
+Small changes are normal, but major changes can weaken consistency.
+It is better to file with an endeavor that reflects your long-term professional direction.

 Q. What if my work is confidential?

-You can still write a strong endeavor statement without revealing sensitive information.
-Focus on describing the problem, your approach, your impact, and general metrics.
-USCIS needs clarity and credibility, not proprietary details.
+You can describe the problem, approach, impact, and general metrics without revealing proprietary details.
+USCIS needs clarity and credibility, not confidential information.